biologist79/ESPuino/README.md

 WiFi is mandatory for webgui, FTP and MQTT.
 However, WiFi can be temporarily or permanently disabled.
 There are two ways to do that:
 * Use a special modification-card that can be configured via webgui
 * Press previous + next-button in parallel shortly This toggles the current WiFi-status which means: if it's currently enabled, it will be disabled and vice versa.
-Please note: change is *not effective until the next reboot* but will remain until you change it again.
+Please note: This status will remain until you change it again.
 Having Wifi enabled is indicated in idle-mode (no playlist active) with four white slow rotating LEDs whereas disabled WiFi is represented by those ones colored blue.
 ## After Tonuino-ESP32 is connected to your WiFi
 After getting Tonuino part of your LAN/WiFi, the 'regular' webgui is available at the IP assigned by your router.
 Using this GUI, you can configure:
 * WiFi